trustfractal/did_registry_demo/README.md

 Since the main goal of the DID Registry is to be a readable resource, you can also use it off chain directly from your dApp's code!

-TODO Insert brief example here.
+> ⚠️ TODO Add a brief example.

+> ⚠️ TODO Add contract addresses (for the various networks) and ABI.

-TODO Insert link to a demo app here.
+> ⚠️ TODO Add link to a demo app.